czbiohub-sf/MIDAS/docs/advanced_topics.rst

 MIDAS2 builds sample-specific rep-genome or pan-genome index for species in the restricted species profile.
-However, we recognize the needs of using one comprehensive list of species across samples in the same study.
+However, we recognize the need of using one comprehensive list of species across samples in the same study.
-And in this section, we will go over the steps of building one genome index a list of customized species across a given panel of samples.
+In this section, we will go over the steps of building one genome index containing a customized list of species across a set of samples.

-We presuppose users have already completed the :ref:`across-samples species profiling<species_module>` and have ``midas2_output/merge/species/species_prevalence.tsv`` ready for the given panel of samples.
+We presuppose users have already completed the :ref:`across-samples species profiling<species_module>` and have ``midas2_output/merge/species/species_prevalence.tsv`` ready for the set of samples.

 Species Selection
 -----------------

-Users can select species based on the prevalence from the ``species_prevalence.tsv`` file, e.g. the list of speices that is present in at least one sample, by customizing the ``--select_by`` and ``--selectd_threshold`` to the ``build_bowtie2db`` command.
+Users can select species based on the prevalence from the ``species_prevalence.tsv`` file, e.g. the list of speices that are present in at least one sample, by customizing the ``--select_by`` and ``--selectd_threshold`` to the ``build_bowtie2db`` command.

 Build Genome Index